eQTLGen/PerCohortDataPreparations/README.md

 ### Running the conversion command

-Go to folder `PerCohortPreparations` and modify the script template `submit_per_cohort_preparations_template.sh` with your input paths and .
+Go to folder `PerCohortPreparations` and modify the script template `submit_per_cohort_preparations_template.sh` with your full input paths.

 ```
 #!/bin/bash